craabreu/openmm-nonbonded-slicing/docs/theory.rst

 Particle Mesh Ewald method :cite:`Essmann_1995`.
 This requires *n* FFT calculations for evaluating all slice energies.
 In the case of forces, *n* additional inverse FFT calculations are necessary.
-Therefore, in a single serial processor and for a fixed number of particles, the computation effort of :class:`~pmeslicing.SlicedPmeForce` scales approximately linearly with the number of subsets, rather than the number of slices.
+Therefore, in a single serial processor and for a fixed number of particles, the computation effort of :class:`~nonbondedslicing.SlicedPmeForce` scales approximately linearly with the number of subsets, rather than the number of slices.
 In the OpenCL and CUDA instances of :OpenMM:`Platform`, it takes advantage the vkFFT_ or cuFFT_ package capability to speed-up parallel FFT calculations via batched transforms.